 Snacks are also provided at morning break, after school and in the boarding house in the evenings.

 Finally, there are also facilities in the boarding houses for pupils to make their own snacks ‘out of hours’.
-Girls have access to kettles, toasters and a fridge.
+Boarders have access to kettles, toasters and a fridge.